AsraFatima123/AsraFatima123/README.md

 Hi!
 Im Asra Fatima
 ===================================================================================================================================
-Data Analyst
+Data Analyst | BI Developer
 -------------------
-Currently working as a Data Analyst at QNL LLC.
 Result-oriented data professional eager to deep dive into the world of data.

 * 🌍  Residing in Canada
 * ✉️  You can contact me at [asrafatima93@gmail.com](mailto:asrafatima93@gmail.com)